pokealarm/pokealarm/docs/configuration/events/monster-events.rst

-atk                   Attack IV of the monster. def                   Defense IV of the monster. sta                   Stamina IV of the monster. max_cp                Final CP after maxed out the monster. max_perfect_cp        Final CP after maxed out a perfect IV monster. max_evo_cp            Final CP after evolved and maxed out the monster. max_perfect_evo_cp    Final CP after evolved and maxed out a perfect IV monster. stardust_cost         Stardust cost to power up the monster to its max level. candy_cost            Candy cost to power up the monster to its max level. candy_cost_with_evo   Candy cost to evolve and power up the monster to its max level.
+atk                   Attack IV of the monster. def                   Defense IV of the monster. sta                   Stamina IV of the monster. max_cp                Final CP after maxing out the monster. max_perfect_cp        Final CP after maxing out a perfect IV monster. max_evo_cp            Final CP after evolving and maxing out the monster. max_perfect_evo_cp    Final CP after evolving and maxing out a perfect IV monster. stardust_cost         Stardust cost to power up the monster to its max level. candy_cost            Candy cost to power up the monster to its max level. candy_cost_with_evo   Candy cost to evolve and power up the monster to its max level.